Skip to content

 Bringing it all together

-Given the dynamic model (ude_prob), ML models, measurements, observables, and parameters to estimate, a PEtabModel is created largely the same way as for a mechanistic problem.
-The difference is that the ML models must be provided:
+Given the dynamic model (sys_ude or rn_ude), measurements, observables, and parameters to estimate, a PEtabModel is created the same way as for a mechanistic problem:

 julia